hackerkid/blog3/src/pages/blog/deepwork.md

 1. Checking email, slack etc count as distracted if you are Programming.
 2. It's easy to get distracted.
 You need to put a lot of effort not to.
 3. Generally the longer undistracted I can go, the better the quality of the work.
+4. Tracking the session duration gamifies deepwork.
+With a well defined score to beat your mind encouraged to focus more intensely on beating it.